Oasis (band)

 Oasis are an English rock band formed in Manchester in 1991.
 The group initially consisted of Liam Gallagher (lead vocals), Paul "Bonehead" Arthurs (guitar), Paul "Guigsy" McGuigan (bass guitar) and Tony McCarroll (drums).
 Liam asked his older brother Noel Gallagher (lead guitar, vocals) to join as a fifth member a few months later to finalise their formation.
-Noel became the de facto leader of the group and took over the songwriting duties for the band's first four studio albums.
-They are regarded as the most globally successful group of the Britpop genre.
+Noel became the de facto leader of the group and took over the songwriting duties for the band's first four albums.
+They are regarded as the most globally successful group of the Britpop era and one of the most influential rock bands of all time.

-Oasis signed to independent record label Creation Records in 1993 and released their record-setting debut studio album Definitely Maybe (1994), which topped the UK Albums Chart and quickly became the fastest-selling debut album in British history at the time.
+Oasis signed to independent record label Creation Records in 1993 and released their record-setting debut album Definitely Maybe (1994), which topped the UK Albums Chart and quickly became the fastest-selling debut album in British history at the time.
 The following year, they released follow up album (What's the Story) Morning Glory?
 (1995) with new drummer Alan "Whitey" White in the midst of a highly publicised chart rivalry with peers Blur, dubbed by the British media as the "Battle of Britpop".
 Spending ten weeks at number one on the British charts, (What's the Story) Morning Glory? was also an international chart success and became one of the best-selling albums of all time, the UK's third-best-selling album, and the UK's best-selling album of the 1990s.
 The Gallagher brothers featured regularly in tabloid newspapers throughout the 1990s for their public disputes and wild lifestyles.
 In 1996, Oasis performed two nights at Knebworth for an audience of 125,000 each time, the largest outdoor concerts in UK history at the time.
-In 1997, Oasis released their highly anticipated third studio album, Be Here Now, which became the fastest-selling album in UK chart history.
-It was retrospectively seen as a critical disappointment.
+In 1997, Oasis released their highly anticipated third album, Be Here Now, which became the fastest-selling album in UK chart history selling 696,000 copies in its first week.